dxc-technology/online-devops-dojo/docs/bot-setup.md

         `<my_account>/online-devops-dojo`.
     1. The correct permissions and events have already been pre-filled.
     1. Click *Create GitHub app*.
-    1. Click on Generate a private key (at the bottom), save it a file like `certificate.private-key.pem`.
+    1. Click on Generate a private key (at the bottom), save it in a file like `certificate.private-key.pem`.
     1. In a terminal, run the following command on the .pem file in order to get a single-line string: